rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-When you opt in on using the component themes in Material-2 mode, the border radius on components default to the Material-3 more rounded design.
+When you enable component themes in Material-2 mode, the border radius on components default to the Material-3 more rounded design.
 In Material-3, the radius varies by widget type, as specified by the [Material-3 Guide](https://m3.material.io/).
 You can keep this or set the shared global widget radius to a value you prefer.
 You can also set the themed border radius per widget and override the defaults or the global radius value you defined.

 ### Material-3

 As in Flutter's `ThemeData`, Material-3 mode is enabled by default in **FlexColorScheme** V8 and later.
-The Material-3 mode component theming defaults are far less opinionated than Material-2 defaults. **FlexColorScheme** V8 and later use Material-3 defaults as starting point for its component themes and seeded `ColorScheme` generation.
-It has many quick settings to customize Material-3 to fit your application's design goals.
+The Material-3 mode component theme defaults are far less opinionated than the Material-2 defaults.
+In **FlexColorScheme** V8 and later, enabling component themes use almost only Material-3 defaults as starting points for component styles and seeded `ColorScheme` generation.
+With the large number of component theme settings, you can quickly customize Material-3 to fit your application's design goals.

 Since Flutter **3.7 and later**, using Material-3 design is production ready.
 Some minor issues may always exist.
 Please refer to the FlexColorScheme docs [known issues](https://docs.flexcolorscheme.com/known_issues) chapter for more information on the status of known **theming** issues in Flutter, and to which versions they apply.